 Students live in the AUCA dormitory with Kyrgyz and other international students or off campus with host families.
 Both options allow students to discover and participate in the daily routines of peers and local residents.

 The 4-week program is offered from June 6 through July 7, 2018.

 Fees vary from year to year and are subject to change at the discretion of the program.

 Bard College has limited scholarships available for students demonstrating financial need.
 Instructions for the financial aid application are available within the primary program application.

-The Bard-AUCA Summer Internship Program application is due March 1st.
+The Bard-AUCA Summer Practicum Program application is due March 1st.
 The application is available online.